GospelTrust/kairos-th-513/docs/content/_week-02/session-04.md

    Struggle | Scripture
    --- | ---
    Tried to gain righteousness by keeping all the laws; felt that he was doing very well. | “As for righteousness based on the law, faultless” (Phil.
 3:6).
-   After the conversion, agonized over “hav[ing] the desire to do what is good but . . . cannot carry it out” (Rom.
+   After the conversion, agonized over “hav[ing] the desire to do what is good but …cannot carry it out” (Rom.
 7:18). | “What a wretched man I am!
 Who will rescue me from this body of death?”
 (Rom.
 7:24).
    Finally liberated upon firmly placing faith and trust in Christ (“Thanks be to God — through Jesus Christ.”) | “No one is justified be-fore God by the Law, because ‘The righteous will live by faith’” (Gal.
 3:11).

 2. Paul’s famous Galatians 2:20: I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me.